CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 * `callback_url` - The URL you can use to get informations about the add-on and the user.
 This URL is available as soon as the provisioning is done.
 You can't use this URL during the POST call.

-* `logplex_token` - Token used to identify what you send to our log aggregator.
-[Need link to logplex doc]
+* `logplex_token` - Token used to identify what you send to our log collector.
+The log collector API doc is here: [/add-ons/add-ons-log-collector/](/add-ons/add-ons-log-collector/)

 * `options` - String -> String map with options.
 We don't currently support this, so it will be empty for now.